tunequest

 Track titles:

 Immediately, I see a problem for iPod users.
 Musicbrainz advocates that the composer be listed under the artist tag.
 That might work fine if you’re only a casual classical listener and you’ve only got one Beethoven CD mixed in with your Beck records.
-To that type of listener, the fact the music might be performed by the Chicago Symphony is secondary to the fact that it has Ode To Joy on it.
+To that type of listener, the fact the music might be performed by the Berlin Philharmonic is secondary to the fact that it has Ode To Joy on it.

 With the composer listed in the correct field, it’s a simple matter of browsing by composer on my iPod to find a particular composer’s work.
 Likewise, in iTunes, I can easily create a Smart Playlist with all of Mahler’s music by setting the conditions to: